 + What data is stored on the platform?

-GDR stores on the blockchain the information required to complete transactions and provide confidence in the integrity of assets registered on the blockchain.
+GDR stores on the blockchain the information required to complete transactions and provide confidence in the integrity of assets thus registered.
 GDR does not store any Personally Identifiable Information (PII) on the blockchain.
 This information is currently stored off chain.

 + Do I need to host a blockchain node to work with GDR?